 The Village of Put-in-Bay announced in December to Put-in-Bay News it would continue its sidewalk subsidy program until June 2015.
-If you apply for the program, you can put in a sidewalk or replace an old sidewalk and the Village will pick up half the cost.
-This is for a basic sidewalk and applies to both commercial and residential property owners.
+If you apply for the program, you can put in a sidewalk or replace an old sidewalk, and the Village will pick up half the cost.
+This is for a bare sidewalk and applies to both commercial and residential property owners.
 If you are interested, please call (419) 285-4313 and get your application.
 The application must be filed by June 1st, but work need not be completed.
 Sign up now!
 It’s a great deal.

 The accompanying video was shot by Nick James Productions this past Labor Day in downtown Put-in-Bay and features hundreds of weekend revelers!
-Gatewood wrote “Friends of the Bay” some 20 years ago and since then it’s heartfelt lyrics have become a popular sing-along at parties and celebrations on and off the island.
+Gatewood wrote “Friends of the Bay” some 20 years ago, and since then, its heartfelt lyrics have become a popular sing-along at parties and celebrations on and off the island.
 Hence, the Put-in-Bay village council designated it as the island’s official song.
-The new recording of “Friends of the Bay” is available for download at www.bobgatewood.com.
+The new “Friends of the Bay” recording is available for download at www.bobgatewood.com.
 Look for it on iTunes, Spotify, and Pandora as well!

-A number of people noticed a life-size Santa in a dumpster behind the Put-in-Bay Restaurant Hooligans this past month.
+Several people noticed a life-size Santa in a dumpster behind the Put-in-Bay Restaurant Hooligans this past month.
 It looked like he was dumpster diving for toys for bad little boys and girls.
 Santa was rescued and showed up at the employee Christmas party the Village of Put-in-Bay held for its staff.

-Trustee Dale Burris from North Bass had his boat pulled on December 19th, his GPS recorded 3156 miles for the 2014 season.
+Our best wishes go out to Dave and Jill Warga from East Point, who retired from teaching in December.
+When Put-in-Bay Township Trustee Dale Burris from North Bass had his boat pulled on December 19th, his GPS recorded 3156 miles for the 2014 season.
 If you want to apply for a job as a Put-in-Bay police officer for the 2015 season, you’d better hurry.
-Only the first 100 resumes emailed to employment@pibpolice. com will be accepted according to Put-in-Bay News sources.
+Only the first 100 resumes were emailed to employment@pibpolice.
+Com will be accepted according to Put-in-Bay News sources.

 The Progressive Insurance Mid-America Boat Show at the IX center in Cleveland will be held January 15-19.
 The Boardwalk’s famous lobster bisque will be made fresh daily at the show!
 Mark your calendars!
-Speaking of the Boat Show, Sara Booker Sheehan will have a table promoting her book, Lakes, Seas & the Shore.
+Speaking of the Boat Show, Sara Booker Sheehan will have a table promoting her book Lakes, Seas & the Shore.
 She donates a portion of the proceeds from each book to the Lake Erie Island Chapter of the Black Swamp Conservancy.

-and multiple horn blowings signaled the last trip.
-Stay tuned to Put-in-Bay News for information on the resumption of Put-in-Bay ferry service.
+Miller Boat Line’s last season ferry pulled into Put-in-Bay’s empty harbor on Saturday afternoon, Jan.
+3rd.
+Fireworks and multiple horn blowings signaled the previous trip.
+Stay tuned to Put-in-Bay News for information on the resumption of the Put-in-Bay ferry service.